The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 Note in particular that at the four hypersurfaces in the domain mapped to intersections of two hypersurfaces in the range, the pullback index set is the sum of the index sets at the two range hypersurfaces.
 At each of these the sum ends up being infinity.
 Similarly, $\Pi_R^*K_B$ is polyhomogeneous on $M^3_{rh}$ with index sets

-It is also easy enough to compute the pullbacks of $\sqrt{t'}$ and $\sqrt{t''}$; they each have order 1 at each face in the lift of $t'=0$ and $t''=0$ respectively.
-Therefore the product $4\sqrt{t'}\sqrt{t''}(\Pi_L^*K_A)(\Pi_R^*K_B)$ is polyhomogeneous on $M^3_{rh}$ with index sets
+It is also easy enough to compute the pullbacks of $T'$ and $T''$; they each have order 1 at each face in the lift of $T'=0$ and $T''=0$ respectively.
+Therefore the product $4T'T''(\Pi_L^*K_A)(\Pi_R^*K_B)$ is polyhomogeneous on $M^3_{rh}$ with index sets

 Now we make the observation that on the front faces of each of the five blow-ups needed to create $M^3_{rh}$ from $M^3_{rh,c}$, the product $(\Pi_L^*K_A)(\Pi_R^*K_B)$ vanishes to infinite order.
-Applying Proposition \ref{prop:blowupfacts} five times, we see that $4\sqrt{t'}\sqrt{t''}(\Pi_L^*K_A)(\Pi_R^*K_B)$ is in fact polyhomogeneous conormal on $M^3_{rh,c}$ with index sets the same as in \eqref{eq:indexsets1}, with the exception of deleting the five extra faces.
+Applying Proposition \ref{prop:blowupfacts} five times, we see that $4T'T''(\Pi_L^*K_A)(\Pi_R^*K_B)$ is in fact polyhomogeneous conormal on $M^3_{rh,c}$ with index sets the same as in \eqref{eq:indexsets1}, with the exception of deleting the five extra faces.

-We would like to use the pushforward theorem, but first we must view $4\sqrt{t'}\sqrt{t''}(\Pi_L^*K_A)(\Pi_R^*K_B)$, currently a section of $\nu(\Omega\times\Omega\times\Omega\times[0,1))$, as a section of $\nu(M^3_{rh,c})$.
+We would like to use the pushforward theorem, but first we must view $4T'T''(\Pi_L^*K_A)(\Pi_R^*K_B)$, currently a section of $\nu(\Omega\times\Omega\times\Omega\times[0,1)^2)$, as a section of $\nu(M^3_{rh,c})$.
 By Proposition \ref{prop:densityblowup}, as a section of $\nu(M^3_{rh,c})$, its orders are:

 Now we apply the pushforward theorem and push forward by $\Pi_C$.
 There is a condition in the pushforward theorem, see [\cite{hmm}, Theorem 2.3] or \cite{etdeo1}: any face which is mapped to the interior must have index set greater than $-1$ (or, equivalently, $0$ as a b-density).
-In the present setting, this condition becomes:
+This, however, is guaranteed by \eqref{eq:integrabilitycondition}.
+By the pushforward theorem, $(\Pi_C)_*((\Pi_L^*K_A)(\Pi_R^*K_B))$ is polyhomogeneous on $M^2_{rh}$ with index sets given as a section of $\nu(M^2_{rh})$ by